It’s one of the biggest fears held by every homeowner.

 Perhaps the most important tip of all, and the one you should concern yourself with the most is regarding your own personal safety.
 As we touched on earlier, dealing with heights and ladders can be quite dangerous.
 In fact, it should be avoided completely, if you’re uncomfortable or inexperienced.

 When setting the traps, it’s wise to get in and get out as quickly as possible to avoid disturbing the rodent.
 Because if you have an interaction with the rodent, or get bitten, it’s going to ruin your Saturday morning, to say the least.

 Call a Professional

 If you’ve tried everything that we’ve mentioned so far, and haven’t had any luck, it’s probably time to call in a professional.
-Because if you keep buying materials, and trying to get the job done yourself, you’re most likely going to continue to just waste money.
+Professionals trained in wildlife removal can quickly identify squirrel nesting sites, trapping and relocating squirrels to a nice new area in the woods.

 Do some research, find the best exterminator in your area, and give them a call.
 There’s a good chance they can remove the squirrel in your attic, and fast, while also helping you prevent it from ever happening again.

 How to Get Rid of Squirrels in the Attic

 Well, there you have it!
 Those are a few tips and tricks on how to get rid of squirrels in the attic!